THartmanOfTheRedwoods/Java-Assignment-010/README.md

 ## Part 1 - Analyze
 * Add Comments to the Code below and label the following:
   1. Class name
+     1. student
   2. All **instance variables/fields** and their data-types
+     1. name : String
+     2. rollNo : int
   3. The **Constructor** and the **Constructor Parameters**
+     1. Student (String s, int r)
   4. Where a **Student** object gets created.
+     1. in the "main" method, a new instance gets created.
   5. Where the **instance variables** value gets set and what its values are.
+     1.
-  6. All the instance methods for the class **Student**
+  6. All the instance methods for the class **Student** 1.

 ```java
 class Student{